Washington State

 Seattle Fire: The HIPAA Rationale

-• Legitimate concern: Medical calls do involve protected health information
+• Medical calls do involve protected health information—a legitimate concern

-• But not new: EMS agencies have managed privacy without encryption for decades
+• EMS agencies have managed privacy without full encryption for decades, using call abbreviations and not broadcasting patient names

-Seattle Fire's approach—encrypting tactical channels while keeping dispatch open—represents a reasonable middle ground that addresses HIPAA concerns without eliminating all public access.
+Seattle Fire's approach—encrypting tactical channels while keeping dispatch open—handles the HIPAA concern without going dark entirely.

 The Regional Domino Effect

-Washington's 2026 wave illustrates how regional infrastructure creates regional encryption.
-Once PSERN was in place, the question shifted from "Can we encrypt?" to "Why haven't we encrypted?"
+Washington's 2026 wave illustrates how regional infrastructure drives regional encryption.
+Once PSERN was in place, the question inside departments shifted from "Can we encrypt?" to "Why haven't we?"

 1